Flamenco/stackeditpro/Features.md

 A *Sync Fence* is a block of markdown that can be reused among multiple documents.
 When a *SyncFence* is modified,, all references will update.
 You simply wrap code in a *Sync Fence*, and then reuse it in other documents.
 This keeps your source DRY.

-This is very useful for page summaries, footers
+This is very useful for page summaries, notices, and footers.
 ```
 [Document 1]
  @@@ fence1